Saransh240705/MindBlogger/README.md

 - **Tablet**: 768px - 1024px
 - **Desktop**: > 1024px

-## 🔍 SEO Features

-- Semantic HTML structure
-- Meta tags for social sharing
-- Optimized images with Next.js Image component
-- Clean, SEO-friendly URLs
-- Proper heading hierarchy

-## 🚀 Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy automatically with zero configuration

-### Other Platforms

-The application can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## 📄 Environment Variables

-No environment variables are required for basic functionality.
-If you plan to integrate with a CMS or external APIs, create a \`.env.local\` file:

-\`\`\`env
-# Example for future integrations
-# NEXT_PUBLIC_API_URL=your-api-url
-# DATABASE_URL=your-database-url
-\`\`\`

 ## 🔮 Future Enhancements

 - **CMS Integration**: Replace JSON with headless CMS (Contentful, Strapi, etc.)
 - **Comments System**: Add comment functionality
 - **Newsletter**: Email subscription feature
-- **Dark Mode**: Theme switching capability
 - **Analytics**: Google Analytics or similar integration
 - **RSS Feed**: Automatic RSS feed generation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (\`git checkout -b feature/amazing-feature\`)
-3. Commit your changes (\`git commit -m 'Add amazing feature'\`)
-4. Push to the branch (\`git push origin feature/amazing-feature\`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments